jaeyunsung/Ataciguat_aortic_valve/README.md

 The scripts found in this repository are the following:

+This python scripts takes in the training data and trains the neural network regression model to predict changes in aortic valve area on the test sets.

 >neural_net_h2o.ipynb

-This scripts takes in the training data and trains the neural network regression model to predict changes in aortic valve area on the test sets.
+This python script reads in all the individual predicted changes in aortic valve area and combines them into one dataframe to use in the scatter plot.

 >combine_all_predicted_values.ipynb

-This script reads in all the individual predicted changes in aortic valve area and combines them into one dataframe to use in the scatter plot.
+This R script takes the actual changes in aortic valve area and the predicted changes in aortic valve area from the neural network regression model.
+This script makes a scatter plot of the actual changes in aortic valve area and the predicted changes in aortic valve area.

 >actual_vs_predicted_scatterplot.ipynb

-This script takes the actual changes in aortic valve area and the predicted changes in aortic valve area from the neural network regression model.
-This script makes a scatter plot of the actual changes in aortic valve area and the predicted changes in aortic valve area.

 # Output